-What follows are all of my in-depth articles about the many facets of life before, during, and after my 10-year marriage.
+What follows are all of my in-depth articles about the many facets of life before (“Should I get a divorce?”), during, and after my 10-year marriage.
 My relationship has now entered the chapter of divorce and living apart, collaboratively co-parenting our two young children.

 Every article here is meant to be both honest, and good-spirited.
-You will not find negative words about my co-parent in these stores — but you WILL find incredibly practical guides to logistics, self-care, finances, and supporting kids and family cooperation.
+You will not find negative words about my co-parent in these stores — but you WILL find incredibly practical guides to logistics, divorce finances and time management, self-care, books, and supporting kids and family cooperation.
 Here’s to a healthy and happy future!

 Here are all of my articles and stories about divorce, with the emotions, logistics, advice, and tips attached to a marriage separation that includes a family with kids.

 What should you say when a friend or someone you know is going through a divorce or separation?
 Here's a clear and helpful list of what NOT to utter, and what to say instead in order to be supportive.